huobur/GPIO-Portable-Code/README.md

 * Breadboard (x1)
 * Female-to-Male Depont Wire (x6)

-Note that the above components are for building two identical circuits for both Raspberry Pi and Jetson Nano systems as shown in Fig.1, you can also just build one circuit and manually switch to one system at a time.
-By using online free trial design tool (https://www.digikey.com/schemeit/project/), we have Fig. 2 to show the circuit diagram.
+Note that the above components are for building two identical circuits for both Raspberry Pi and Jetson Nano systems as shown in Fig.1, you can also just build one circuit and manually switch to one system at a time (Fig. 3 and Fig. 4 in Appendix).
+By using online free trial design tool (https://www.digikey.com/schemeit/project/), we have Fig. 2 to show the circuit diagram below.
 Since this is very simple circuit, once we plug in all components on the breadboard, we can connect the three wires on each circuit to the same corresponding physical pins on the two systems: (if you just build one circuit, you can test your circuit and code with one system at a time).
 Since this is a fairly simple circuit, details are not going to be explained.
 Basically, we use the base of the transistor for our software program to control the switch on/off of the LED through a GPIO pin on the system board.
 1. The female end of the wire with "5V" showing on the circuit diagram should be plugged in the pin 2 on the system board;
 2. The female end of the wire with "GND" showing on the circuit diagram should be plugged in the pin 6 on the system board;
 3. The female end of the wire with "To Pin 12" showing on the circuit diagram should be plugged in the pin 12 on the system board.